yousefAlhadlaq/assignment-2/docs/ai-usage-report.md

 - How transitions create smooth effects.
 - How to trigger animations by adding/removing CSS classes.

-Could I rebuild this without AI? **Yes.**
-Could I modify it? **Yes** (could create new animations, adjust timing, add more observers).

-## Reflection
-Using AI was extremely helpful for this assignment.
-It saved me a lot of time and taught me concepts I wouldn't have learned otherwise.
-The key was making sure I understood everything before using it.

 **What worked well:**
 - AI gave me working code with good comments.